salrashid123/workspace_saml_app/README.md

 all_users_group
 ```

-if you define an attribute emap like this that says "if the user is a member of these gruops, populate an attribute with those groups as values"
+if you define an attribute map like this that says "if the user is a member of these gruops, populate an attribute with those groups he/she is a member of"

 ![images/group_mapping.png](images/group_mapping.png)

-the resulting map would show one of the values since the user is a member of `ssogroup` and `group4_7`
+the resulting map would show tow  values since the user is a member of `ssogroup` and `group4_7`

 ```xml
 <saml2:AttributeStatement>